Fall 2025 brings a new technique from The Crochet Crowd for Mikey. It's the Warped Tunisian Online Workshop.

 Background

-Martin Up North excels in this concept, and based on research, though his patterns deserve to go viral, others have also used this technique.
+Martin Up North excels at this concept, and research shows that, though his patterns deserve to go viral, others have also used this technique.
 Male crocheters tend to get more attention, as it's unusual to see a male crocheter and designer.

 That's the great thing about crochet: there's always something to learn.
 The online workshop above is much more comprehensive and intended to decipher the warped entrelac version.